microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/common_body_tags.md

 ## Lists

-How we think of lists in HTML is a little different from how we think of them in our day to day life.
+How we think of lists in HTML is different from how we think of them in our day-to-day life.

-What kind of stuff do we normally consider as lists?
+What kinds of topics do we normally consider as lists?

-* Shopping lists
+* Shopping items
 * Chapter/topic names
-* etc..
+* Rosters

 So what's a list for our HTML scripting purposes?